SeshaiHari/100-days-of-code/log.md

 Getting links to work with `react-springy-parallax` sucked up all my time, got it working in a fashion, but still not working properly.

-Logged an issue with the repo maintainer to ask how to use cirrectly
+Logged an issue with the repo maintainer to ask how to use correctly

 **Up Next**: